Transportation Officer Lt Col Robert Taylor

 Reminder to all Vehicle Managers your usage reports are due by the fifth of the month.
 Click here to go directly to eServices and the ORMS vehicle usage page to add your information from the monthly CAPF 73.
 Scan and save ( pdf) your current month CAPF 73 on to your computer before starting the process, you will need to upload that document after entering your usage information.

 All Vehicle Managers are responsible for periodic maintenance based on the manufactures recommended Vehicle Maintenance Schedule found in the vehicles owners manual.
 Civil Air Patrol uses the EFS Master Card for vehicle maintenance and fuel on approved missions.
 Each vehicle has a EFS master card assigned to it, you will find the card in the vehicle binder.
 Additional information on the use of the master card is contained in the vehicle binder.
 All maintenance and supporting documents (receipts) must be entered and uploaded into ORMS under the vehicle maintenance tab with in 24/48 hrs.
 Scan and save ( pdf) your receipts on to your computer before starting the process, you will need to upload those documents after entering your maintenance information.
 For windshield replacement or repair contact the Illinois Wing Transportation Officer for information.
-In the near future a tire replacement schedule will be implemented, stay tuned for more information.
+All tires will be replaced after six years based on the mfg date found on the tire walls, this includes the spare tire.
+Tires will be rotated at least once a year (five tire rotation if there is a spare).
+For more information on tire safety go to the Tire Familiarization and Safety Course

 WINTER VEHICLE MAINTENANCE